elsa-workflows/elsa-website/docs/installing-preview-feed.md

 sidebar_label: Preview Feed
 ---

+Elsa releases are deployed to NuGet and are considered stable.

+However, development is ongoing and every commit to the `develop` branch is deployed to [MyGet](https://www.myget.org/feed/Packages/elsa).
-Elsa is currently only available from [MyGet](https://www.myget.org/feed/Packages/elsa).
-In order to install Elsa packages, add the following package feed to your project:
+In order to install Elsa packages from MyGet, add the following package feed to your project:

 `https://www.myget.org/F/elsa/api/v3/index.json`